AnkurKarmakar/Multi-Modal-Image-Sentiment-Analysis/README.md

 # Multi-Modal-Image-Sentiment-Analysis
 Final Year Project
+# To perform Sentiment Analysis of Text present in Image.
+> python3 OCRSentiment.py
 # Face classification and detection.
 Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.
 * IMDB gender classification test accuracy: 96%.